-An easy, creamy veggie based soup, this Roasted Red Pepper & Squash Soup is perfect for chilly nights.
-A few ingredients make it vegan, paleo, dairy free, and Whole30 compliant.
+An easy and creamy veggie based soup, this Roasted Red Pepper & Squash Soup is perfect for chilly nights.
+Made from roasted red peppers, squash, spices, and broth, it’s vegan, paleo, dairy free, and Whole30 compliant.

-My friend mentioned the other day that she had a really good squash soup from Panera and I should try to make one.
-Well she must of been reading my mind because I already had this soup made and ready to be posted.
+My friend mentioned the other day that she had a really good roasted squash soup from Panera and I should try to make one.
 So this one is for you Carmen!

-You can make this for a holiday party and keep it warm in a crockpot or serve it as an appetizer at a dinner party.
+You can make it for a holiday party and keep it warm in a crockpot or serve it as an appetizer at a dinner party.
 If you want to make this a full meal, add some protein to it.
-I think some spicy sausage would be delicious, or crunchy chickpeas if you wanna keep it veggie friendly.
-We have been eating it for dinner along with a lean protein and green veg for the perfect balanced meal.
+Spicy sausage would be delicious, or crunchy chickpeas if you wanna keep it veggie friendly.
+You can even stir in some collagen!

 Roasted Red Pepper & Squash Soup

 This roasted red pepper & squash soup could not be easier.
 Simply roast the veggies, blend it all up, and you have soup in less an hour.
 And most of that time is the veggies roasting.

 The squash adds a heartiness to the soup while the roasted red peppers add a little sweetness.
 It’s a perfect appetizer, light dinner, or main course.
 Serve it alongside a protein and green veggie for the perfect balanced meal!